LITERACY, NUMERACY AND SCIENCE SKILLS

 Numeracy is also essential for a range of basic life skills such as keeping time, cooking, financial management, managing our health, and making sense of information in the world.
 People with poor numeracy skills are more than twice as likely to face unemployment.
 More broadly, numeracy supports children and young people to develop logical thinking and to make well-founded judgements.

 Science is a major influence on many aspects of children's daily lives.
 Science education involves developing skills and knowledge to investigate the living, physical, material, and technological components of the environment and to make sense of them in logical and creative ways.
 An understanding of science is necessary as society grapples with major challenges and opportunities that confront our world.

 This indicator relates to the 'learning and developing' outcome.

 How will we measure this?

 - This indicator assesses 15 year-old students' achievement in reading, mathematics and science. using data from the Programme for International Student Assessment (PISA).
-The PISA is conducted every three years but has been delayed for a year due to COVID-19.
-Data from PISA 2021 is likely to become available in December 2022.
+The PISA is usually conducted every three years but has been delayed for a year due to COVID-19.
+Data from PISA 2022 is likely to become available in December 2023.